Published: 6:05pm, 11 Aug 2025Updated: 10:33pm, 11 Aug 2025

-Hong Kong is developing a rapid test for chikungunya fever that could detect the disease at an earlier stage, as part of the city’s efforts to harness technology to combat the public health risk.
+Hong Kong researchers are developing a rapid test for chikungunya fever that they hope will detect the mosquito-borne disease at an earlier stage, as part of the city’s efforts to harness technology to combat the public health risk.

 Advertisement

-Ricky Chiu Yin-to, founder and CEO of biotechnology company Phase Scientific, said on Monday that his team was working to develop a rapid blood test that could yield results in 10 to 15 minutes by finger pricking.
+Ricky Chiu Yin-to, founder and CEO of biotechnology company Phase Scientific, said on Monday that his team was working to develop a rapid blood test that could yield results in 10 to 15 minutes.

-The test being developed in Hong Kong aims to detect the antigen, specific proteins on the surface of the chikungunya virus, instead of looking for antibodies produced by the body – an approach adopted by many other rapid tests in the world.
+The product, which uses blood from a finger prick, aims to detect specific proteins, or antigens, on the surface of the chikungunya virus rather than looking for antibodies produced by the body – an approach adopted by many other rapid tests in the world.

 “When you are at the stage of acute infection, the test could identify chikungunya virus from your blood, instead of looking into a more secondary immune response of your body,” Chiu said.

-The existing rapid test kits for chikungunya fever available in the market, produced by companies including those from the United States and mainland China, look for the virus antibodies that are produced at a later stage of infection.
+Existing rapid test kits for chikungunya fever available in the market, produced by companies from the United States, mainland China and elsewhere, look for virus antibodies that are produced at a later stage of infection.

 Advertisement